-Under an agreement, dated as of December 4, 1997, between Farm Bureau and us, Farm Bureau has a "right of first refusal" to purchase additional equity securities of us sufficient to maintain a 20% ownership interest in us in the event of (a) any offering or other proposed issuance of equity securities, or securities convertible into equity securities, of us or (b) any exercise of options or warrants to purchase equity securities of us or any conversion of securities convertible into equity securities.
-Upon completion of this offering, Farm Bureau's aggregate ownership interest in us would be reduced to approximately 11.5% of our total outstanding equity securities.
+Under an agreement, dated as of December 4, 1997, between Farm Bureau and us, Farm Bureau has a "right of first refusal" to purchase additional equity securities of us sufficient to maintain a 20% ownership interest in us in the event of (a) any offering or other proposed issuance of equity securities, or securities convertible into equity securities, of us or (b) any exercise of options or warrants to purchase equity securities of us or any conversion of securities convertible into equity securities of us which, in each case, would cause Farm Bureau's aggregate ownership interest in equity securities of us to decrease to less than 20% of all then outstanding equity securities.
+Upon completion of this offering, Farm Bureau's ownership interest in us would be reduced to approximately 11.5% of our total outstanding equity securities.
 Accordingly, Farm Bureau will have the right to purchase additional common stock from us sufficient to maintain a 20% ownership interest.
-If Farm Bureau exercises this right, the shares we issue to it will be shares that are offered pursuant to this prospectus rather than additional shares.
-If Farm Bureau exercises this right in full, it would purchase 3,658,990 of the shares offered hereby and would own 8,346,590 shares immediately after this offering.
-If the underwriters exercise their over-allotment option and Farm Bureau exercises its right of first refusal with respect to the over-allotment shares, Farm Bureau would own 8,907,590 shares immediately after this offering.
-There can be no assurance that Farm Bureau will purchase any shares in this offering pursuant to the exercise of its right of first refusal.
+We have received notice from Farm Bureau that it intends to purchase 555,000 of the shares offered in this offering.
+Farm Bureau will own 5,242,500 shares immediately after this offering.